 <span class="fa-stack fa-lg"><i class="fa fa-camera fa-stack-1x"></i><i class="fa fa-ban fa-stack-2x text-danger"></i></span> fa-ban on fa-camera

 The button was added using a simple html link within a Text Widget in one of the Front Page Banner Widget areas.
-The link was then assigned the btn class.
+The link was then assigned the btn

-To increase or reduce the size of the button, use the btn-large or btn-small class as well.
+To increase or reduce the size of the button, use the btn-large

-<p><a class="btn btn-small" href="#">Call to action!</a></p>
+<p><a class="btn btn-large" href="#">Call to action!</a></p> <p><a class="btn" href="#">Call to action!</a></p> <p><a class="btn btn-small" href="#">Call to action!</a></p>

 You can add separator in between the dropdown menu items simply by adding a custom link and assigning it a class.
 On the Appearance > Menus page, add a Custom Link similar to below.
 The URL should be ‘#’ and the Label can be whatever you like.
 Add it to your menu by clicking the Add to Menu button.